Capitoline Museums

 Like many bars in Rome, you need to pay at the cash desk before you order.
 Unfortunately, this can be difficult as the catering isn’t managed by the museum and the staff in the bar only speak Italian.

-I would suggest eating outside the museum before or after your visit as you’ll have more choice and better service.
+I would suggest eating outside the museum before or after your visit as you’ll have more choices and better service.
 Do come up here though to enjoy the view – you can access the terrace without buying anything – perhaps with a coffee or glass of wine when you need to recharge your energy for the rest of the visit.

 The Gift Shop